hn/ginlong-solis/README.md

 $ python3 -m esphome upload solis-esphome-emw3080.yaml --device <ipaddress>
 ```

+:warning: Warning: Make sure to use at least LibreTiny version 1.4.1.
+With older
+versions you'll experience problems.

-:warning: Warning: LibreTiny is work in progress and obviously writing to the flash memory is
+:warning: Warning: Obviously writing to the flash memory is
 dangerous and may permanently damage your device.
 Be careful and keep children away.

 :warning: It is recommended to use a [good](https://zeptobars.com/en/read/FTDI-FT232RL-real-vs-fake-supereal) FTDI FT232RL USB serial adapter